Loving Our Bodies – Loving Ourselves

 A Support Group for Women Using Self-Inquiry

 Many of us find it difficult to accept and love our bodies and the more subtle parts of ourselves, just as we are.
-We’ve struggled from early in life with images of thinner, taller, prettier, better endowed, etc. bodies that we believe are the right and best way to look and be.
+We’ve struggled from early in life with critical judgments of our bodies, minds and abilities.
 We are skillful at caring for others, and yet often can’t find compassion and peace for ourselves.
-And some of us have spent so much time caring for others, we’re hardly in touch with who we Really Are.
-Perhaps how we feel about ourselves is a reflection of how we meet our world in general.
+And some of us have spent so much time caring for others (and hoping/ wanting to change others) that we’re hardly in touch with who we really are.

-How, in this moment NOW, right in the midst of our lives, can we find acceptance and even love for ourselves — embracing our bodies and everything else about us, exactly as we are?
-Is it possible to fully inhabit every big and little part of ourselves, with compassion and love?
-Can we truly meet and release old patterns of shame, depression and anxiety that often stem from earlier trauma?
+How, in this moment NOW, can we find acceptance and even love for ourselves — embracing our bodies and everything else about us, exactly as we are?
+Can we truly meet and release old patterns of shame, anxiety, depression and other stuck beliefs that often stem from earlier trauma?

-Each week we will share how self-inquiry is affecting our lives, we’ll have a guided resting and practice the NOW process (Notice/ Name – Open – Watch/ Wait) to check in to what’s present in our current experience.
-We will take time to share our experiences with both the NOW practice and the Trigger Worksheet, and use other Living Inquiries tools, such as “mining,” to help discover what might be lurking beneath the triggers.
-In this way we can become proficient at Self-Inquiry and gradually unhook our old, stuck beliefs about the different aspects of ourselves, relaxing into a more natural state of self-acceptance and compassion.
+Each week we will share how self-inquiry is affecting our lives, we’ll take time to “rest” together, to practice Inquiry with various tools, and to share our current personal experiences.
+In this way we can become proficient at Self-Inquiry and gradually unravel our old, stuck beliefs about the different aspects of ourselves, relaxing into a more natural state of self-acceptance and compassion.
+As well, the community spirit that arises from such sharing can be very supportive in our healing journey.

 Events are shown in Pacific Time (PT) on the Events calendar.
 Check the details for other time zones such as Eastern Time (ET), GMT (UK time) , Central European Time (CET) or, to check out the equivalent time for your own location, go to http://www.worldtimebuddy.com/ or https://www.timeanddate.com/